jason-schema/brutalist-todo/README.md

 ### 🎯 **Advanced Task Management**
 - **Create Task Cards**: Click the `+` button on any day to add a new task card
+- **Default Card State**: New cards start with "Untitled Card" in 50% black text
+- **Click to Edit**: Click on "Untitled Card" to start editing the title
 - **Delete Cards**: Hover over any card to see the delete button (×) aligned with the title field
 - **Editable Titles**: Click on card titles to edit them
-- **Checkable Todos**: Each todo item has a green checkbox to mark completion
+- **Checkable Todos**: Each todo item has a custom grey circle checkbox
 - **Delete Todos**: Hover over any todo item to see the delete button (×) on the right
 - **Persistent Storage**: All data is saved to localStorage automatically
 - **Fallback Naming**: Empty titles get auto-generated names (Untitled Tasks 001, 002, etc.)